Fred Rosser: The Prime Time Players reunion (2015–2016)

 On the January 5, 2015, episode of Raw, Young appeared with the rest of the WWE roster in the opening segment.
 His official return came on the February 16 episode of Raw, where Young and an unnamed independent wrestler, Kevin Kross, were scheduled to face The Ascension, but were attacked by them before the match, leading to Young's former tag team partner Titus O'Neil making the save.
 This turned O'Neil face again and the Prime Time Players reunited.
-On the February 23 edition of Raw, The Prime Time Players defeated The Ascension to hand them their first win as part of the main roster, only to then being attacked by the two.
+On the February 23 edition of Raw, The Prime Time Players defeated The Ascension to hand them their first loss as part of the main roster, only to then being attacked by the two.
 Young participated in the 2nd Annual André the Giant Memorial Battle Royal at WrestleMania 31, where he was eliminated by Ryback.

 At Elimination Chamber, The Prime Time Players participated in the first ever tag team Elimination Chamber match for the WWE Tag Team Championship, where they were the last team to be eliminated by The New Day (Big E, Kofi Kingston and Xavier Woods).
 At Money in the Bank, the Prime Time Players defeated The New Day to win the title.
 At Battleground, The Prime Time Players retained the title against The New Day but dropped the title back to The New Day on August 23 at SummerSlam in a fatal–four-way match, also involving The Lucha Dragons and Los Matadores.
 Young and O'Neil would invoke their rematch clause for the September 14 episode of Raw, which they lost.

 Towards the end of 2015, O'Neil and Young began focusing on singles careers.
 Young teamed with Damien Sandow on the Royal Rumble 2016 Kickoff Show in a Fatal 4-Way tag team match in a losing effort.
 On the February 2, 2016, taping of Main Event, the duo returned to team with The Usos to defeat the Ascension, Stardust and Tyler Breeze.
 They have since quietly disbanded when O'Neil received a 60-day suspension after the February 8 episode of Raw after an alleged physical altercation with Vince McMahon.
 At WrestleMania 32, Young entered the third André the Giant Memorial Battle Royal and came within the final three, being eliminated by Kane.